right9code/right9ov/01 - BACKEND/_DummyPDF/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 MYTH: Buying women drinks is the gentlemanly thing to do.

 TRUTH: Another way of seeking approval.
 Buying women drinks gives the impression that you aren't interesting enough to be around unless you buy stuff for them, communicating all the WRONG things about you to her.
 You are not interesting or important enough that a woman would just want to hang out with you otherwise, so you need to buy them drinks.
 No way, man.
 If anything, she should be buying you drinks to keep you interested in HER.
-While you should always physically be gentlemanly by opening doors, walking on the more danous side of the street, and offering your hand while walking down stairs, you can still be verbally cocky and humorous.
+While you should always physically be gentlemanly by opening doors, walking on the more dangerous side of the street, and offering your hand while walking down stairs, you can still be verbally cocky and humorous.
 If you just have to buy drinks, tell her to buy the first round and you guys will rotate paying for them.

 MYTH: Women like to take the lead in relationships.